This Spiced Peach Pie is 100% foolproof and delicious!

 When it comes to the peaches, I don't bother going through the process of peeling them.
-Because the filling is cooked first, the skins become so tender this step can be eliminated.
+The filling is cooked first, and the skins become so tender that this step can be eliminated.
 It is a bit of a rustic approach, but you won't even notice it in the finished product.

 📖 Recipe